-- (3) The holder of a licence, permit or other authority limited under section 38 is entitled to compensation for financial loss. - (4) An application for compensation under this section is to be made to the Minister. - (5) The Minister must determine the amount of compensation to be paid to a person entitled to compensation. - (6) In making a determination, the Minister must have regard to the following matters: - (a) the amount by which the value of the land will be increased or decreased as a result of the interim protection order; - (b) the amount of financial loss, including loss of profit, loss occasioned by breach of contract, loss of production and other consequential loss, to the landholder or other person which would result from compliance with the order; - (c) any increase in the value of the land which would result from the carrying out of works for the purposes of this Act; - (d) the cost of any works required to be carried out on the land; - (e) any change in the value of chattels or improvements which would occur because the land use or activity to which they relate is to be restricted or prohibited by the order;
+s.
+45 Part 5 - Financial Provisions (3) limited older of a licence, permit or other authority d under section 38 is entitled to ensation for financial loss.
+(4) - pplication for compensation under this n is to be made to the Minister.
+(5) compe Minister must determine the amount of ensation to be paid to a person entitled to ensation.
+(6) king a determination, the Minister must egard to the following matters: (a) the amount by which the value of the land will be increased or decreased as a result of the interim protection order; (b) the amount of financial loss, including loss of profit, loss occasioned by breach of contract, loss of production and other consequential loss, to the landholder or other person which would result from compliance with the order; (c) any increase in the value of the land which would result from the carrying out of works for the purposes of this Act; (d) the cost of any works required to be carried out on the land; (e) any change in the value of chattels or improvements which would occur because the land use or activity to which they relate is to be restricted or prohibited by the order;